zenml-io/zenml/docs/book/how-to/build-pipelines/dynamically-generate-steps-artifacts.md

 1. Using factory functions to create dynamic steps with custom artifact names.
 2. Using metadata to identify artifacts in a single step.

-## Using Factory Functions for Dynamic Step Creation
+## 1. Using factory functions for dynamic artifact names

 This approach allows you to create steps with custom artifact names dynamically: